chef/automate/components/docs-chef-io/content/automate/ha_cert_rotaion.md

 You can also use `--postgresql` or `-p` instead of pg flag

-- The following command will rotate certificates of opensearch cluster:
+- To rotate certificates of opensearch cluster:

 `chef-automate cert-rotate --public-cert <path of public certificate> --private-cert <path of private certificate> --root-ca <path of root certificate> --admin-cert <path of admin certificate> --admin-key <path of admin key> --os`